nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 [8a/2f498f] GATK_JOINTGENOTYPING     [100%] 1 of 1 ✔
 ```

-Imagine what we can do with this tooling in place...
+Imagine what we can do with this tooling in place.
 For example, we could also add profiles with popular sets of reference files to save people the trouble of providing their own.

 ### Takeaway